hrmnjt/resume/resume.typ

 - Started as an lead engineer to handle central data infrastructure for MAF i.e. integration with 30+ source/sink, data observability and managing databases, data-lake, reporting and event-bus infrastructure
 // only MAF engineer with 4 external vendor DE
 // batch data pipelines, data modelling and warehousing, ACL for postgres and vertica, data observability, golden customer record, infrastructure migration and optiomization, data operations
-- Led and scaled a team from 5 to 18 engineers over 2 years to create Data Engineering and Operations team backing up the data management and operations required for flagship programs for loyalty, marketing and operations.
+- Led and scaled a team from 5 to 11 engineers over 2 years to create Data Engineering and Operations team backing up the data management and operations required for flagship programs for loyalty, marketing and operations
 // Share program, BAU data operations for C4, Vox, Magic Planet, Ski, Shopping Malls
 // Work with MarTech tools - Braze integration, Oneview integration, OneTrust integration
-- Led build for an internal product for marketing platform which would crunch customer base of 30M with 600 odd attributes to craft a campaign specific audience with sub-second latency.
+- Led build for an internal marketing platform crunching 35M customer base with 1200+ attributes to craft a campaign specific audience with sub-second latency
-- *Tech Stack*: Spark, S3, Vertica, Postgres, HDFS, Airflow, Jenkins, Docker Swarm, AWS
+// - *Tech Stack*: Spark, S3, Vertica, Postgres, HDFS, Airflow, Jenkins, Docker Swarm, AWS

+*Tech Stack*: Spark, Splink, Cube.dev, S3, Vertica, DuckDB, Postgres, HDFS, Airflow, Kafka, Datahub, Jenkins, NodeJS, React, Docker Swarm, Argo Workflows, ArgoCD, Kubernetes, AWS
 // % Notes to explain this role

 // % - Joined MAF as a Senior Data Engineer and at the time MAF Holding was starting to centralize the data infrastructure they had.
 To understand this better, I should mention that MAF is a AED 18 Bn company operating in 18 countries.
 It has assets worth AED 63 Bn across Properties, Retail, Leisure & Entertainment and Lifestyle business.
 Because each OpCo was responsible for their own P&L, each business had different maturity with data and analytics.
 Holding's role (where I was hired) was to act like a chief architect and improve this maturity for all business.